stormalf/ansible_modules_customs/README.md

     greatuser@greatserver:~/ansible_modules_customs$ uname -a
     Linux greatserver 5.10.102.1-microsoft-standard-WSL2 #1 SMP Wed Mar 2 00:30:59 UTC 2022 x86_64 x86_64 x86_64 GNU/Linux

-I tested to download the Ansible and to change the tar to remove the symbolic link.
-But it struggle during execution with comma in drive letters "C:\" and impossible to use ansible-galaxy due to it and other issues.
+I tested to download the Ansible and to change the tar file to remove the symbolic link and to be able to install it on Windows.
+But it struggles with different issues during execution including slashes and impossible to install a collection due to comma in drive letters "C:\" and no tty and some python modules references files that doesn't exist in Windows.

 That's why I recommend to use one of these 2 ways if you want to use Ansible on Windows (WSL is more an embedded linux with it's own IP address).

 # Ansible on IBMi